dfranx/SHADERed/README.md

 full screen quads, etc...).

 ### Textures
 Load textures from files and bind them to your shader.
-SHADERed currently supports JPG, PNG, DDS and BMP file format.
+SHADERed supports JPG, PNG, DDS and BMP file format.
 Currently there is only a built-in sampler state.
 I plan to add customizable sampler states in future.
-The sampler state is always bound to s0 register (when using a texture).
+The sampler state is always bound to s0 register (in a shader pass which is using a texture).
 SHADERed also supports cubemaps.
 <p align="center">
     <img width="260" src="./Screenshots/texture.jpg">
 </p>